csinva/csinva.github.io/_notes/ai/deep_learning.md

 ## 10 - Segnet (2015)
 - encoder-decoder network

+## 11 - Pixelnet (2017)
+- predicts pixel-level for different tasks with the same architecture
+- convolutional layers then 3 FC layers which use outputs from all convolutional layrs together

+# recent papers
+- deepmind's learning to learn
+- *optimal brain damage* - starts with fully connected and weeds out connections (Lecun)
+- *tiling* - train networks on the error of previous networks

 # RNNs
 - feedforward NNs have no memory so we introduce recurrent NNs